-Basically, an error fare is a glitch.
-Due to technical issues, or more often, human error, a product (such as an airfare) will turn up online for significantly lower than the regular price.
+Basically, an error fare is a glitch or mistake.
+Due to technical issues, or more often, human error, a product (such as airfare) will turn up online for significantly lower than the regular price.
 That's what us pirates like to see!

 But there are some important things to know about error fares, which is why we've put together this FAQ post for you.